Daniël Boer's Physics Webpage

 Funding:

-Part of my research on this topic has been financially supported by the Dutch foundation FOM.
+Part of the research on this topic has been financially supported by the Indonesian Endowment Fund for Education LPDP and the Dutch funding agency FOM (now part of NWO).